avidbots/flatland/docs/included_plugins/tricycle_drive.rst

   point on the wheel is at the origin
 * The model has rear right wheel with a weld joint to the body, the anchor point on the wheel is at the origin
-* The perpendicular line from front wheel to rear axel (line segment from the rear left wheel to the rear right wheel) bisects the rear axel
+* The perpendicular line from front wheel to rear axle (line segment from the rear left wheel to the rear right wheel) bisects the rear axle
-* The x velocity and angle given are physically feasible, no additional checks are applied, and the bicycle model is used directly
+* The x velocity and angle given are physically feasible, no additional checks are applied, and the tricycle model is used directly
 * Kinematic limits can be specified for the steering angle, steering angular velocity, and steering angular acceleration, to model the tricycle model's front wheel steering response to commanded steering angle changes.